ZhgChgLi/zhgchgli.github.io/_posts/en/2025-01-17-medium-to-jekyll.md

 5. Go to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) to see the results.
 6. Press `Ctrl-c` to stop.

-*Adjustments to the basic website configuration file require re-execution to take effect.*
+*Adjustments to the basic website configuration files require re-execution to take effect.